mongodb/specifications/source/mongodb-handshake/handshake.rst

 * 2020-02-12: Added section about speculative authentication
 * 2021-04-27: Updated to define ``hello`` and legacy hello
 * 2022-01-13: Updated to disallow ``hello`` using ``OP_QUERY``
+* 2022-01-19: Require that timeouts be applied per the client-side operations timeout spec.